-Each clinical competency exam will be documented using the Clinical Competency Evaluation form in Trajecsys.
-For each exam, the student must obtain a minimum mastery level of at least an 85%.
+Each clinical competency will be documented using the Clinical Competency Evaluation form in Trajecsys.
+For each exam, the student must obtain a minimum mastery level of at least a 90%.

-- If a student fails the initial Clinical Competency Evaluation, the original competency score is the student's grade. - If unable to master the exam, the student must review the positioning and laboratory aspect, as well as clinical participation of the entire category before challenging the exam another time. - If a student fails a Clinical Competency Evaluation twice their score will be a zero.
+- If a student fails the initial Clinical Competency, the original competency score is the student's grade. - If unable to master the exam, the student must review the positioning and technical factors of the failed exam. - If a student fails a Clinical Competency twice their score will be a zero.
+Competency must be achieved on all required ARRT imaging procedures. - A failed competency should be repeated if possible during the same semester. - A failed competency that has not yet been retested on cannot constitute as a graded competency for that semester.